MythTheWolf/modbot/README.md

-# Modbot
+# MyriadBot

 The last discord bot you'll ever need!

-## Why modbot?
+## Why MyriadBot?
-Modbot is different from other bots!
+MyriadBot is different from other bots!
 Here's how:
  * It's not a stock-feature bot.
 It's really a backend program.
  * It runs on plugins, not hard-coded features.